studiopixelite/MakeUp/README.md

 # MakeUp

-This project was created with Android Studio: Chipmunk, Android Gradle Plugin: 7.2.1
+This project was created with Android Studio: Chipmunk,<br/>
+Android Gradle Plugin: 7.2.1<br/>
-Gradle Version: 7.3.3
+Gradle Version: 7.3.3<br/>

 The following library/technologies were used: